gopheracademy/gopheracademy-web/content/advent-2018/generic-code-vs-special-cases.md

 `io.WriterTo`.
 The standard library does this in many places.
 For example:

 * `*bytes.Buffer` has both a [WriteTo](https://golang.org/pkg/bytes/#Buffer.WriteTo),
-  which drains the buffer into an `io.Writer`, an a [ReadFrom](https://golang.org/pkg/bytes/#Buffer.ReadFrom) which fills the buffer from an `io.Reader`
+  which drains the buffer into an `io.Writer`, and a [ReadFrom](https://golang.org/pkg/bytes/#Buffer.ReadFrom) which fills the buffer from an `io.Reader`